Hi, I'm Louie Maas!

 Music

-I’ve played guitar for about eight years, after watching the movie “Sing” with my grandmother and sister, in which there were two porcupines who could shred like nobody’s business, which compelled me to start learning songs I liked on my dad’s guitar, which, in turn, led me to become obsessed with the instrument.
 In high school, I played in bands at school and outside of school and started to write my own songs, combining my passion and talent for guitar reluctantly with my ability to sing (just about well enough to be the frontman for a rock band).
 I have music published on Spotify under the moniker of my high school band, Peabrain, and am currently working on an album with my band at college, which goes by the similarly visionary name of Pigeonhelmet.

 I've also played in a couple other bands during my time at school in Boston, including playing rhythm guitar and holding down lead vocals for Youth Overrided, and playing drums and handling vocals for Westland Project.